ItsVinnyX/VenomSurge-Staff/Punishment Guidelines.md

 # Inpersonating Staff

 -Impersonating staff is simply up to your discreation.
-You generally want to warn them before taking any serious action.
+-You generally want to warn them before taking any serious action.
-/warn <player> <reason>
+-/warn <player> <reason>
-/warn joebob119 Impersonation of Staff
+-/warn joebob119 Impersonation of Staff
-If they continue, mute them for 1-6 hours.
+-If they continue, mute them for 1-6 hours.
-/tempmute <player> <time> <time form>
+-/tempmute <player> <time> <time form>
-/tempmute joebob119 3 h
+-/tempmute joebob119 3 h
-(Again, pm them the reason they were punished.)
+-(Again, pm them the reason they were punished.)

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------